yuwash/Round-Timer/README.md

-Round-Timer
+Versatimer
 ===========

 A generic timer for recurring rounds for your web browser (javascript) with acoustic alarms.
-Based on [mciocca](https://github.com/mciocca)/[Round-Timer](https://github.com/mciocca/Round-Timer).
+Based on [Round-Timer](https://github.com/mciocca/Round-Timer).

 ## Default behavior